Allen-John-Manoj/WebProgramming/README.md

 # **WebProgramming**

-Contains info, questions, and answers for Web Programming.
+- Contains notes and important Q&A for Web Programming.

-(In progress)
+- No figures are included, so please refer external sources whenever required.

+- Notes have been generated using syllabus and classroom attachments.
+  - Accuracy of content has been maintained to the extent of my knowledge.